microsoft/live-share/docs/use/vs.md

     Once you've been accepted into the preview, sign into Visual Studio Live Share with the credentials you used to sign-up.
 See [sign in](#sign-in) for more details.

-3. **Open a folder**
+3. **Open a solution, project, or folder**

-    Open a solution, project, or folder you would like to share as you would normally using the file menu or double clicking on the solution file.
+    Open a solution, project, or folder you would like to share in Visual Studio as you would normally (via the file menu, double clicking on the solution file, etc).

 4. **[Optional] Hide or exclude files**

-    If you would prefer to hide or lock down access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
+    If you would prefer to hide or prevent guest access to certain files or folders, a **.vsls.json** file can be added to your project with these settings.
 See [controlling file access and visibility](../reference/security.md#controlling-file-access-and-visibility) for details.

 5. **Start a collaboration session**